HappycapyGuide

 Spanish

 Latin American Spanish and Castilian Spanish diverge substantially in vocabulary and formality conventions.
-Specify Spain, Mexico, Colombia, or "neutral Spanish" for content targeting multiple markets.
+Specify Spain, Mexico, Colombia, or neutral Spanish for content targeting multiple markets.
 For marketing copy, neutral Spanish (used in dubbed content) is a safe default.

 Arabic